 They also invited me back for the 2017 Jamboree.
 We achieved similar results with 2,457 Scouts going through our demonstration station and 305 earning the Radio Merit Badge.
-No ISS contact this time due to a conflict with the astronauts’ work schedule but we did launch a couple of balloons and run an ARDF-Foxhunting course.
+No ISS contact this time due to a conflict with the astronauts’ work schedule but we did work a number of LEO satellites, launch a couple of balloons, and run an ARDF-Foxhunting course.
 You can see the full results at 2017 Jamboree Report.

 It also looks like I’ll be at the 2019 World Jamboree that will take place at the Summit Bechtel Scout Reserve in West Virginia.
 That operation should prove to be substantially different from the national jamborees.
 It will include staff members from around the world, in addition to all the participants.
 Fortunately, we’ll be able to use the same equipment.
 I look forward to this upcoming mix of amateur radio and Scouting.